 Disclaimer: This beach is not accessible during the rains.
 It's around 60kms away from the Goa airport.

-Galgibaga beach is a pristine, white sand beach, and is also popular for being the place to watch the Oliver Ridley Turtles come to nest.
+Galgibaga Beach is a pristine, white sand beach, and is also popular for being the place to watch the Oliver Ridley Turtles come to nest.
 So do not disturb their nesting period, but just watch the beauty of mother nature unfold.
 Be warned that the forest authorities have someone here to ensure that their habitat is not disturbed.
 Galgibaga also has a lagoon along with a decent number of staying and eating options, so you can definitely stay a weekend or more here.
-It also helps that this South Goa beach is open to everyone through the year.
+It also helps that this South Goa beach is open to everyone throughout the year.
 Cassoi By Ciarins and La Mangrove are stunning properties to stay.
 Remember though, that even though it's one of the best beaches in South Goa, it does become totally dead in the monsoons, so plan a December vacay here instead.

 Just doing a day-long road trip?
 Grab lunch at Holy Turtle cafe on the beach.
 If you're heading straight from the airport, it's about 70 plus kilometers away.

-Around 19kms and a 30min drive away from the airport is Majorda Beach.
+Around 19 kilometres and a 30 minute drive away from the airport is Majorda Beach.
 This is one of the best beaches in South Goa if you aren't ready for a rustic, secluded beach experience but want white sands anyway.
 With enough resorts to pick from (hey, Alila Diwa) and gorgeous homestays (hello, Vivenda Dos Palhacos), you can easily spend a couple of days here with bae/fam.
 Water sports abound with banana rides and dolphin spotting and shacks line the beach to ensure there's never a dull moment.
 We also suggest grabbing a nice Italian dinner at Salute nearby and lunch at the ever-so-loved Zeebop By The Sea.

 P.S.
 One evening, if you have the time, hit up this local bakery for fresh poi and pick up a Feni to get a taste of real Goa.

-While not as undiscovered as it was till a few decades ago, Palolem Beach is one of South Goa's most buzzing beaches.
+While not as undiscovered as it was still a few decades ago, Palolem Beach is one of South Goa's most buzzing beaches.
 If you're travelling with the children or in a group where you do intend on going bar-hopping, shack-chilling and surfing and on boat rides, we recommend going to this beach down South.
 With a whole slew of restaurants (Magic Italy, Dropadi, Little World, Ciarin's, Zest Cafe and more) and our favourite island bar, where we often go to watch the sun go down, it's a good buzz to Agonda's quiet.
 They're both 20-minutes away from each other and great bets if you want to live the beach life in all its fun and sun-soaked frenzy, this South Goa beach isn't a bad option.

 Note: Palolem Beach and Goa Airport are 62kms away.